Pubis (Pubic Bone)

 |Articulates with||Ilium and ischium|

-As it is a part of the pelvis, it protects several vital organs present in the abdominal cavity, such as the urinary bladder and reproductive organs.
+As it is a part of the pelvis, it protects several vital organs in the abdominal cavity, such as the urinary bladder and reproductive organs.

 The pubic bone or pubis is the smallest component of the hip bone.
 It has a small body located anteromedially and two rami, superior pubic ramus and inferior pubic ramus, extending posterollatery from the body.
 The rami of the pubic bone look like the letter ‘K’ from an anterior view.
 Together, these two rami enclose part of the obturator foramen through which the obturator nerve, artery, and vein pass through to reach the lower limb.